GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (165) .md

 **At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may increase the range of the explosion by 1 yard or the range by 3 yards.

-**Critical Failure**: The meteor is instead targets you.
+**Critical Failure**: The meteor is instead targeting you.
 The initial attack gains a bonus equal to the spell's tier for the purposes of inflicting a critical hit.

 #### Mindless Command